marcklefter/aws-nexer-starter/EXERCISES.md

 *   Check the logs of the _TMS Validator_ service to see that it's handled a request from _TMS API_:

-        copilot svc logs -n validator
+        copilot svc logs --name validator

 ## Exercise 3: PubSub
 In this exercise, a [Worker Service](https://aws.github.io/copilot-cli/docs/concepts/services/#worker-service) for processing content requests is created and deployed.

 The _TMS API_ service will be modified to act as the _publisher_ of content requests.

-### Worker Service (subscriber)
+### TMS Processor (Worker Service / subscriber)
-In `modules/processor`, use the sample code in the [documentation](https://aws.github.io/copilot-cli/docs/developing/publish-subscribe/#javascript-example_1) as a starting point in (copy and paste it into `src/index.js`).
+The sample code in the [documentation](https://aws.github.io/copilot-cli/docs/developing/publish-subscribe/#javascript-example_1) illustrates how to implement a SQS subscriber.

-> Remember to change to your region!
+> Ensure that you change the region to match yours!

-> Notice the `COPILOT_QUEUE_URI` environment variable - this is the address of the queue from which content requests are be consumed and processed (it's also available via `env.queueUrl` - see `src/env.js`).
+> Notice the `COPILOT_QUEUE_URI` environment variable - this is the address of the queue from which content requests are be consumed and processed (it's also available via `env.queueUrl` - see `modules/processor/src/env.js`).

-The subscriber sample code currently does not run repeatedly to consume requests from the queue (it does so only once).

-Implement continuous request processing in `src/index.js`:
+The sample code in the documentation currently does not run repeatedly to consume requests from the queue (it does so only once).
+Implement continuous request processing in `modules/processor/src/index.js` as follows:

-*   After creating the SQS `client` object, refactor the sample code by creating the following function called `processor`:
+*   Use the following code as a starting point:

     ```
     const client = new SQSClient({ region: "eu-north-1" });